 With pool heaters you are likely to be quite happy with any of the models from the major manufacturers although you might want to consider the following:

 Price – are you looking for the best pool heater regardless of price or does “best” mean a good value for money compromise.
-For example if you want a high specification gas heater which gets great user feedback you might go for the Jandy Hi-E2 but when you see the price you might have second thoughts.
+For example there are some highly energy efficient gas heaters available but they are very expensive (see why) so a cheaper, less efficient, heater may be better value.

 Efficiency – the energy efficiency of pool heaters varies and is usually related to price i.e. the higher the energy efficiency the higher the price.